 Look at the size of a drone’s (male bee) eyes.
 The Queen and worker bees have much smaller eyes.
 But the drone needs his big eyes to spot the Queen when she takes her mating flight.

-Notice how the Queen’s abdomen (lower part of her body near the stinger) is pointed and her legs splay outward.
+Notice how the Queen’s abdomen (lower part of her body near the stinger) is pointed.

 Finding your Queen bee takes practice – one of the reasons new beekeepers often have to check their hives more often than an experienced beekeeper.
-I can’t say I’m an expert at finding her because it still takes me forever scanning my eyes back and forth in rows across each and every frame, but with a little time, I can spot her.
+I can’t say I’m an expert at finding the Queen bee because it still takes me forever scanning my eyes back and forth in rows across each and every frame, but with a little time, I can spot her.

 PIN IT FOR LATER!